darktrojan/idldocs/nsIAbDirectory.rst

 --------------------

-Returns all address book cards with a specific property matching value

-This function is almost identical to getCardFromProperty, with the exception of returning all cards rather than just the first.
+Returns all address book cards with a specific property matching value This function is almost identical to getCardFromProperty, with the exception of returning all cards rather than just the first.

-@param  aProperty      The property to look for.
-@param  aValue         The value to search for.
-@param  aCaseSensitive True if matching should be done case-sensitively.
 @result                The matching nsIAbCard instances.

 Parameters
 ^^^^^^^^^^

 * ``in string aProperty``
+  The property to look for.
 * ``in AUTF8String aValue``
+  The value to search for.
 * ``in boolean aCaseSensitive``
+  True if matching should be done case-sensitively.

 Return value
 ^^^^^^^^^^^^